 Additionally, Attorney Brad Bailey has:

 Brad Bailey has the decades of experience, the extensive know-how, and the unparalleled experience, to defend you if you are accused of a racketeering offense.
 He has uniquely acquired a vast tool-set of skills that he will utilize to protect your interests, zealously defend you in court, and help clear your name and win you your freedom.
-Please do not hesitate to call Brad Bailey Law.
+Please do not hesitate to call the criminal defense team at Brad Bailey Law.

 Contact (617) 500-0252 to discuss the details of your case today!